-A volunteer coordinator manages all elements of volunteering either within their own organisation or on behalf of the organisation for which they are recruiting volunteers.
+Working as a volunteer coordinator, you'll manage all elements of volunteering either within your own organisation or on behalf of the organisation for which you are recruiting volunteers.

 The role involves assessing and meeting an organisation's needs through the recruitment, placement and retention of volunteers.

-Volunteer coordinators manage volunteers and their relationships with those they come into contact with, including employees and service users of an organisation.
-They also monitor, evaluate and accredit volunteers.
+You'll manage volunteers and their relationships with those they come into contact with, including employees and service users of an organisation.
+You'll also monitor, evaluate and accredit volunteers.

-Volunteer coordinators work across all sectors including public and private, but mainly in the voluntary sector.
+Volunteer coordinators work across the public and private sectors but are concentrated in the third (voluntary, charitable and community) sector.

 The role of a volunteer coordinator has gained increased recognition as a profession within its own right, although in smaller charities it is sometimes combined with another role.